 ABSTRACT

 The study concentrated on creating and assessing herbal lozenges with extracts from the vasaka leaf (adhatoda vasica), which has been traditionally used to heal sore throats.
-Vasaka leaves are excellent for relieving the symptoms of a sore throat because they are high in vasacin and vasinone, which have strong anti tussive, antibacterial, mucolytic, and anti- inflammatory, In order to assure efficacy, a concentrated extract from the extraction process was prepared and added to the formulation of lozenges together with suitable excipients.
-The physicochemical characteristics of several formulations, such as thickness hardness, and disintegration time, were tested.
+Vasaka leaves are excellent for relieving the symptoms of a sore throat because they are high in vasacin and vasinone, which have strong anti-tussive, antibacterial, mucolytic, and anti- inflammatory.
+In order to assure efficacy, a concentrated extract from the extraction process was prepared and added to the formulation of lozenges together with suitable excipients.
+The physicochemical characteristics of several formulations, such as thickness, hardness, and disintegration time were tested.
 The improved formulation showed great therapeutic promise and offered a safe, natural substitute for sore throat relief.
-The study found that combining vasaka leaf extract with other ingredients to make lozenges would result in a workable and advantageous herbal remedy for sore throats.
+The study found that combining vasaka leaf extract with other ingredients to make lozenges would result in effective and advantageous herbal remedy for sore throats.

 Keywords: Vasaka, lozenges, throat, disintegration, mucolytic